wu87988622/ohara/ohara-manager/README.md

 yarn test
 ```

-Run the test and stay in Jest watch mode
+Run the test and stay in Jest watch mode, **this is usually what you want to do when developing:**

 ```sh
 yarn test:watch